-Learning curves are a valuable way to represent how a team or individual enhances efficiency and performance over time as they gain experience.
+Learning curves are a useful way to represent how a team or individual improves efficiency and performance over time as they gain experience.
 These curves aid in comprehending and forecasting the time and resources required for future tasks.
 The primary insights from learning curves include:

 Sigmoidal Functions for Modeling Learning Curves